 Many people love to get magazines in the mail.
 Flipping through the glossy pages can be a guilty pleasure or a way to learn more about the world.
-Others, however, don't love magazines but still end up paying for subscriptions that they don't want because they were tricked into signing up.
+Others, however, don't love magazines but still end up paying for subscriptions that they don't want because they were tricked into signing up by a subscription scam.

 From door-to-door sales crews that exploit underaged or underprivileged people to sell subscriptions (sometimes against their will) to fake renewal notices sent by scammers, there are a lot of magazine subscription scams out there.

 But what about magazine contests and giveaways?
 Are the sweepstakes advertised in magazines like Woman's Day and Good Housekeeping legitimate, or are they just another type of subscription scam?

 Are Magazine Sweepstakes Just Subscription Scams?

-Magazine sweepstakes are generally not scams.
+Magazine sweepstakes are, in general, not scams.
 Good Housekeeping, Woman's Day, O Magazine, Redbook, and many other publications sponsor sweepstakes that are trustworthy and fun.
 By entering, you can win cash, trips, household items, and other prizes that appeal to the magazine's target audience.

-But while magazine sweepstakes are generally not scams, there are a few things to keep in mind when entering them, especially if you don't want to end up paying for subscriptions.
+But while there are legitimate magazine sweepstakes, you need to keep some things in mind when entering them, especially if you don't want to end up paying for subscriptions.

 Lots (and Lots) of People Enter Magazine Sweepstakes

 Some people think that magazine sweepstakes are scams because they've entered them for years without winning or even knowing anyone who's won.

 Remember, however, these sweepstakes are advertised not only online but also in the magazines themselves.
 That means they can reach an audience of millions of potential entrants.
-Woman's Day Magazine alone has a circulation of more than 4 million readers.
+Woman's Day Magazine alone has a circulation of more than 2 million readers.